YuChenUoG/LoRaMeshSim/README.md

 ### (2) Coverage
 The source of the sensitivity table in the simulator is Table 1 of [Do LoRa low-power wide-area networks scale?](https://dl.acm.org/doi/abs/10.1145/2988287.2989163), in which it was measured utilizing two nodes deployed in different floors of a building.
 Thus, the coverage is much smaller than outdoors.
 You can modify the sensitivity table in LoRaMesh_main.py if you want to simulate outdoor coverage.
 ### (3) Routing Algorithm
 The current version (0.1.0) does not include a routing algorithm.
+The routing tables are determined by a random spanning tree generated using [Andrei Broder](https://www.cs.cmu.edu/afs/cs/academic/class/15859n-f18/RelatedWork/Broder-GenRanSpanningTrees.pdf) and [David Alduous](https://epubs.siam.org/doi/abs/10.1137/0403039?casa_token=vOUjS88woZsAAAAA:yEB9iQIBtjkXKWLYl03rkBsMRFeznrV2zfh514q2vgqsTglPW9t55awoQUegywLUZMF1c793EHezLw) algorithm.
+We have proposed a routing algorithm in [[2]](#[2]) and will upload its source code to the repository when the paper is accepted.